masinde70/TheJourneyToDataScience/README.md

 - Validating arguments
 - Inheritance

-## Introspetion
+## Introspection
 Introspection is the ability of the program to examine its own structure and state.
-A process of looking inward to perform self-examinition
+A process of looking inward to perform self-examination

 ## Functions
 Functions are known as callable objects
- - Collable instances
+ - Callable instances
-    * This is done through implimenting the special __call__() function on our classes
+    * This is done through implementing the special __call__() function on our classes
     * Callable instances allow us to define "functions"
  - lambdas
  - Detecting Callable Objects
- - Extended Formal Paramaters Syntax
+ - Extended Formal Parameters Syntax
- - Extended Call Systax
+ - Extended Call Syntax
  - Transposing tables
 ## Context Managers
-  - Context manager represents code that runs before and after the with-stament's block
+  - Context manager represents code that runs before and after the with-statement's block
   - Context managers are objects designed to work in with-statements
   - The expression of a with-statement must evaluate to a context-manager
   - Context managers have code that is run before and after with-blocks